'Garden White' Caladium - a University of Florida Cultivar for Sunny Landscapes and Large Containers

-Zhanao Deng and Brent K. Harbaugh2
+Zhanao Deng and Brent K. Harbaugh

 Figure 1.
-'Garden White' forced in a 4.5-inch-container using one No. 1 tuber.
+'Garden White' grown in a 10-inch container.

 Origin

-'Garden White' was derived from a cross between 'Aaron' and 'Candidum Junior'.
+'Garden White' resulted from a cross between 'Aaron' and 'Candidum Junior'.
 'Aaron' was selected as the female parent because of its vigor, tuber yield, white-veined character, and excellent sun tolerance.
 'Candidum Junior' was selected because of its leaf production and bright white color.
 Ancestry of 'Aaron' is unknown, while 'Candidum Junior' is believed to be a field mutation of 'Candidum' (Wilfret, 1991).

 Description